kriszyp/node-promise/README.md

 MIT License.

-The node-promise project provides a complete promise implementation (since Node's was removed), and provides a fs-promise module that wraps Node's fs module (which now uses callbacks), providing a promise-based interface for asynchronous file access.
+The node-promise project provides a complete promise implementation.
 Promises provide a clean separation of concerns between asynchronous behavior and the interface so asynchronous functions can be called without callbacks, and callback interaction can be done on the generic promise interface.
+The node-promise package provides just a promise implementation, however, https://github.com/kriszyp/promised-io is recommended for more complete promise-based IO functionality.
+The promised-io includes the promise implementation from node-promise, as well as wrappers around Node's filesystem and other system I/O APIs for consistent promise-based interaction.

-The node-promise module now features a promise implementation with:
+The node-promise module features a promise implementation with:

 * Chainable promises
 * Promises throw errors if an error handler is not provided